top of page

 Anchor currency:

-An important measure for an international currency is as a unit of account, and an important measure on this dimension is its use as an “anchor currency” against which other countries may attempt to limit their exchange rate movements.
-The dollar’s usage as an anchor currency has increased somewhat over the past two decades.
-Not including the U.S., economies anchored to the dollar accounted for roughly 50 percent of world gross domestic product (GDP) by 2015.
-By contrast, the share of world GDP anchored to the euro was only 5 percent (not counting the euro area itself)
+An important measure for an international currency is as a unit of account - and an important measure on this dimension, is its use as an “anchor currency” against which other countries attempt to limit their exchange rate movements.
+As an anchor currency the USD accounts for more than 50 per cent of world gross domestic product (GDP), while the share of world GDP that is anchored to the euro, is roughly 5 percent - (not counting the euro area itself).

 Attestations:

-Claims backed up by cryptographic digital signatures that can vouch for the authenticity, validity, and provenance of information.
-For attestations to gain trust, attesters often must put something at stake, such as funds or reputation.
+Claims backed up by cryptographic digital signatures that vouch for the - authenticity, validity, and provenance of information.
+To gain trust attesters often put something at stake - such as funds.

 Authentication:

-Using digital signatures to prove the authenticity, validity, or identity of information and its sources.
-One of the main value propositions of cryptography.
+Using non-interactive digital signatures, to math-proof trust chain authenticity, validity or identity of information and its sources.
+It is the foundational basis of trustless computation and cryptography.

 Blockchain networks: